asifasifmd/NASSCOM-VSD-SOC-Design/README.md

 ![Screenshot_20240511_153034_Chrome](https://github.com/asifasifmd/NASSCOM-VSD-SOC-Design/assets/154309294/9497bdeb-29d4-4383-815e-fc6fbd7b4b4a)

 ### Digital AISC Design
-   1. **RTL design**: RTL(Register-Transfer Level) design describes how data moves between registers and how the logical operations are performed on that data.
-   2. **EDA tools** : EDA(Electronic Design Automation) tools are essential for the design, simulation, verification, and manufacturing of electronic systems.
+   1. **RTL design**: In the OpenLane flow, RTL (Register-Transfer Level) design tools are used to handle the initial stages of the digital design process, converting high-level descriptions of a circuit's behavior into a lower-level representation suitable for synthesis and further physical design steps.
+      OpenLane integrates several open-source tools to facilitate the RTL design, synthesis, and verification stages.Some of the RTL design tools used in OpenLane are ABC (A System for Sequential Synthesis and Verification), yosys, OpenSTA (Open Source Static Timing Analyzer).
+   2. **EDA tools** : Electronic Design Automation (EDA) tools are software applications used for designing electronic systems such as integrated circuits (ICs), printed circuit boards (PCBs), and other complex electronic components.
+These tools facilitate various stages of the design process, from initial concept and design entry to simulation, verification, and physical implementation.
+Some EDA tools use in OpenLane are OpenSTA (Open Source Static Timing Analyzer), Fault (Fault Injection and Analysis), OpenROAD (Open Rapid Analog and Digital), Magic, KLayout, SpefExtractor
+   3. **PDK data**  : A Process Design Kit (PDK) is a comprehensive set of files and documentation provided by semiconductor foundries to facilitate the design and manufacturing of integrated circuits (ICs).
+In the context of OpenLane, a PDK contains technology-specific information that enables the tools within the
-   3. **PDK data**  : PDK(Process Design Kits) are the collection of files used to model a fabrication process for EDA tools.
-Process design rules are DRC, LVS and PEX.
+      OpenLane flow to correctly synthesize, place, route, and verify an IC design for a particular manufacturing process.
+Process design rules are DRC, LVS and
+      PEX.
 ![WhatsApp Image 2024-05-18 at 13 28 49](https://github.com/asifasifmd/NASSCOM-VSD-SOC-Design/assets/154309294/42c38966-ff62-4c2c-9f5e-43f9303af5d7)

 ### RTL to GDS Flow